foods to avoid with kidney disease and diabetes

 Kidney-Friendly Eating

 If you have chronic kidney disease or diabetes, it’s best to avoid certain foods altogether or at least minimize your consumption of them.
-In this guide, we’ll outline the main foods to remove from your diet and look at treatment options like Farxiga, a medication used to treat type 2 diabetes.
-It belongs to a class of drugs known as sodium-glucose co-transporter 2 (SGLT2) inhibitors.
-Farxiga works by reducing the reabsorption of glucose by the kidneys, leading to increased glucose excretion through urine.
+In this guide, we’ll outline the main foods to remove from your diet and look at treatment options like Filspari (sparsentan), a prescription medication used to treat a rare kidney condition called IgA nephropathy (IgAN).
+It works by blocking two receptors (endothelin and angiotensin) involved in causing high blood pressure and kidney damage.

 Top 7 Foods to Avoid with Chronic Kidney Disease or Diabetes